nibi79/synologysurveillancestation/README.md

 Following options can be set for the **Bridge**:

-- Access protocol of the DiskStation (read only / unchangeable with automatic discovery)
+- Access protocol of the DiskStation
-- IP of the DiskStation (read only / unchangeable with automatic discovery)
+- Host/IP of the DiskStation
-- Port of the DiskStation (read only / unchangeable with automatic discovery)
+- Port of the DiskStation
 - User name for the DiskStation / Surveillance Station
 - Password for the DiskStation / Surveillance Station
 - Refresh rate for DiskStation events (Home Mode)